LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

     * No solution to this issue is known
     * There is a work-around to keep these pods more connected by issuing a keep-alive message before the 3-minute BLE disconnect; but it uses extra battery for both the phone and the pod
         * If you are forced to use an iPhone 16 with InPlay pods, please read the [Updates in dev](../version/development.md#updates-in-dev){: target="_blank" } section for information about building a feature branch for Loop that contains this code
-        * If you are using Trio or iAPS, the same branch can be used - check with mentors for those apps for instructions
+        * If you are using Trio or iAPS, the same OmniBLE `pod-keep-alive` branch can be used by that app - check with mentors for those apps for instructions

 > DASH pods that advertise a Bluetooth Device name of `TWI Board` and indicate `-SAW` in small print on the paper pod cover are fully compatible with all phones including the iPhone 16.